-Current lymphoma research
+Current research into lymphoma

 Help us beat cancer sooner